Denmark needs to extend temporary border controls, PM says

-COPENHAGEN Denmark will need to extend temporary control at its German border after November 12, Danish Prime Minister Lars Lokke Rasmussen said on Wednesday.
+COPENHAGEN (Reuters) - Denmark will need to extend temporary control at its German border after November 12, Danish Prime Minister Lars Lokke Rasmussen said on Wednesday.

 The Nordic country implemented temporary border control in January after the refugee crisis in Europe intensified, and was extended in June to November 12.